Amy Hill, APR (2016)

 - Community Service

 The award was named in Fred Leuschner’s honor, and he was the first to receive it in 1989.
-Mr. Leuschner began his public relations career in 1957 as a public information officer for the state civil service commission after working for five years at WHTM-TV.
-PR jobs with the Pennsylvania State Education Association, Harrisburg Area Community College and Pennsylvania Higher Education Assistance Agency followed.
+Mr. Leuschner began his public relations career in 1957 as a public information officer for the state Civil Service Commission after working for five years at WHTM-TV.
+PR jobs with the Pennsylvania State Education Association, Harrisburg Area Community College, and Pennsylvania Higher Education Assistance Agency followed.
 He started his own public relations consulting company in 1988.

 During his career, Mr. Leuschner always stressed the need for professionalism and ethics.
 As he transitioned from WHTM-TV to public relations counseling, he established a clear need for his client’s transparency and ethical decisions.
 He helped many understand the differences between marketing and public relations.